Glendale, Arizona

 Titanium has the most long-term clinical research, the broadest range of component options, and the lowest fracture rate.
 It integrates reliably even in softer bone and allows for two-piece designs, which means angled abutments and screw-retained crowns are possible.

+Zirconia can be appropriate when the patient requests a metal-free implant after informed consent, the soft tissue is very thin and could show a gray hue from titanium, or there's a documented history of titanium sensitivity (very rare).
 In most cases, a zirconia abutment on a titanium implant gives the same esthetic benefit with better strength and flexibility.

 Zirconia is extremely hard but brittle.
-It performs well in compression but can fracture under bending or twisting loads—especially in molar regions or full-arch applications.
+It performs well in compression but can fracture under bending or twisting loads, especially in molar regions or full-arch applications.
 Titanium, by contrast, bends before it breaks and holds up better to long-term occlusal stress.

 True titanium allergy is extremely uncommon.
 Most people who think they're allergic to "metal" are reacting to nickel, cobalt, or chromium, not titanium.
 Still, if you're concerned, patch testing or MELISA testing can help confirm.